Darxo/Hardened/README.md

 - NPCs are 50% more likely to use **Split Shield** when it would destroy a shield on use
 - NPCs are 20% more likely to use a throwing spear against shield users and 50% more likely to target shields, that it would destroy on use

-### World Map

-- At the start of each new campaign ~5 additional small bandit camps are spawned in the world
-- World Parties are no longer stunned, when you cancel the combat dialog with them
-- The legendary Location Ancient Spire now reveals an area of 3000 (up from 1900)

-### Events

-- The Retinue-Slot Event will now trigger shortly after you unlock a new slot and will no longer replace a regular event
-- The Event-Option to shoot down the bird who shat your brother now costs 5 Ammunition

-### Other
+### Combat General

-- You can now get up to 6 Tavern Rumors every cycle (up from 4)
-- Tavern Rumors now have a linearly scaling cost.
-Each paid rumor costs an amount based on the standard (vanilla) rumor price, multiplied by the number of the paid rumor you are about to buy
-- All fleeing characters now have +1 Action Point
-- All player characters now have +1 Action Point during AutoRetreat
-- Try out now costs 100% more.
-You can now dismiss recruits after you tried them out to make room for new recruits
+- **Encumbrance** no longer lowers the fatigue recovery.
+It now only adds 1 fatigue per tile travelled per encumbrance level
 - **Wait** now debuffs the actual Initiative until the start of that brothers next turn
+- Equipped Ammo Items can no longer be dropped to the ground or into an empty inventory slot
 - **Swamp** tiles no longer reduce Melee Skill by 25%.
 Instead they now reduce Initiative by 25%
-- The **Hidden** effect (granted by certain tiles) now also provides +10 Ranged Defense
+- The **Hidden** effect (granted by certain tiles) now also provides +10 Ranged Defense and it lists enemies that can shoot you despite you hiding the the bush
-- Resurrecting Corpses can no longer knock back characters that are immune to knock back or rooted.
-Instead they delay their resurrection
-- Encumbrance no longer lowers the fatigue recovery.
-It now only adds 1 fatigue per tile travelled per encumbrance level
+- All fleeing characters now have +1 Action Point
+- All player characters now have +1 Action Point during AutoRetreat
 - Armor Penetration is capped at 100%.
 Any Armor Penetration above 100% has no effect.
 Reaching 100% Armor Pen still has damage reduction from remaining armor applied
 - Dying or Fleeing characters no longer trigger negative morale checks for their allies if the distance between them is greater than the vision of the receiving ally
+- Resurrecting Corpses can no longer knock back characters that are immune to knock back or rooted.
+Instead they delay their resurrection
 - Burning Damage (Fire Pot, Burning Arrow, Burning Ground) now remove all root-like effects from the targets
+- Characters which are not visible to the player will no longer produce idle or death sounds.
+- The combat map is no longer revealed at the end of a battle

+### Crisis

+**Undead:**
+- Humans now only turn into zombies when the killer is from the Zombie or Undead faction
+- Humans now have a resurrect chance of 100 (up from 33) and have a resurrect delay of 1-3 rounds (down from 2-3)

+### World Map

+- Try out now costs 100% more.
+You can now dismiss recruits after you tried them out to make room for new recruits
+- You can now get up to 6 Tavern Rumors every cycle (up from 4)
+- Tavern Rumors now have a linearly scaling cost.
+Each paid rumor costs an amount based on the standard (vanilla) rumor price, multiplied by the number of the paid rumor you are about to buy
+- World Parties are no longer stunned, when you cancel the combat dialog with them
+- At the start of each new campaign ~5 additional small bandit camps are spawned in the world
+- The legendary Location **Ancient Spire** now reveals an area of 3000 (up from 1900)
 - Defeating the Ijirok now also drops **Sword Blade** item, which allows you to do the Rachegeist fight without having to kill the Kraken

+### Contracts

+- Necrosavants in the scripted Caravan Contract Ambush now idle during the first round
+- Caravan Contracts that are declined or which expire now spawn a caravan towards the destination if the town hasn't spawned one in a while

+### Events

+- The Retinue-Slot Event will now trigger shortly after you unlock a new slot and will no longer replace a regular event
+- The **Infected Wound** is now twice as likely to trigger, if you have no Medical Supplies left
+- The Event-Option to shoot down the bird who shat your brother now costs 5 Ammunition
 - The **Orc Slayer** and **Crusader** (temporary Crisis backgrounds) now share 100% of their experience with your remaining party, when they leave you after the Crisis ended

+### Other

 - Level-Ups for Attribute with 2 stars have -1 to minimum roll and +1 to maximum roll (compared to Vanilla) and are fully randomized in that range (compared to Reforged)
 - The **Lone Wolf** and **Gladiator** origins now have a roster size of 13 (up from 12)
 - Beginner combat difficulty now grants enemy parties 100% resources (up from 85%)
 - Beginner combat difficulty now causes player characters to receive 15% less damage from all sources
 - Expert combat difficulty now grants enemy parties 120% resources (up from 115%)
-- Caravan Contracts that are declined or which expire now spawn a caravan towards the destination if they haven't spawned one in a while
-- Characters which are not visible to the player will no longer produce idle or death sounds.
-- The combat map is no longer revealed at the end of a battle

 ## Quality of Life